Our engineers at KD Drainage attended our commercial customer’s site to trace a leak found in student accommodation.

-Here at Kent Drainage, we offer our services throughout the South East including London and Kent 24/7, all year round.
+Here at KD Drainage, we offer our services throughout the South East including London and Kent 24/7, all year round.

 We offer a wide range of services to both domestic and commercial customers including blocked drains and general blockage services, pipework renewal and maintenance, pipework repair and relining, CCTV surveys and more.